demigaurav/cust-segment-kmeans/README.md

 This analysis helps identify high-value customers who are more likely to respond positively to targeted marketing efforts.
 Each of these metrics has been shown to be a reliable predictor of customer engagement and purchasing behavior.

-Conducting RFM analysis offers significant advantages for eCommerce platforms, including:
+Conducting RFM analysis offers significant advantages, including:
 - **Personalization:** Creating tailored offers based on customer preferences.
 - **Improved Conversion Rates:** Relevant marketing leads to higher engagement and purchase likelihood.
 - **Better Unit Economics:** Optimized marketing spend ensures resources are used effectively.